itsjunetime/smserver/README.md

 - Background operation of server (app doesn't always have to be in the foreground)

 ### Caveats
-- One must run this on a jailbroken iPhone or one that has escaped the sandbox (for example, a device running iOS 13.4.1 or lower and using Siguza's psychic paper exploit)
+- One must run this on a jailbroken iPhone.
+It will crash on a non-jailbroken phone.
 - The app only has limited background time (about 1 - 3 minutes), so after that much time of the app being suspended/backgrounded, the server will be killed & you'll need to re-enter the app and restart it.
-- Before you run the app, you have to open the Messages app and leave it running in the background (or just verify that the messages app is running); this is temporary, and soon you won't have to do this.

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).